zsgalusz/yoshi/YOSHI_SERVER.md

 });
 ```

-- Most [Node Platform](https://github.com/wix-platform/wix-node-platform) use an ERB configuration file to get runtime information from Chef.
+- Most [Node Platform](https://github.com/wix-platform/wix-node-platform) apps use an ERB configuration file to get runtime information from Chef.
 To avoid having to load the config in many server/route functions, `yoshi-server` will load the app's ERB config file and provide it as `this.config` (Separate config files can still be loaded with `this.context.config.load()`):

 ```js
 import { wrap } from "yoshi-server";